 The Philippines prohibits the business of organizing or facilitating marriages between Filipinas and foreign men.
-The Philippine congress enacted Republic Act 6955 or the Anti-Mail-Order Bride Law in 1990 as a result of stories that appeared in the local press and media about Filipinas being abused by their foreign husbands.
-Because of this, Filipinas often use “reverse publications” – publications in which men advertise themselves – to contact foreign men for marriage on behalf of the Filipina women.
+The Philippine congress enacted Republic Act 6955 or the Anti-Mail-Order Bride Law in 1990 due to stories that appeared in the local press and media about Filipinas being abused by their foreign husbands.
+Because of this, Filipinas often use “reverse publications”—publications in which men advertise themselves—to contact foreign men for marriage on behalf of the Filipina women.

-There is a lot of money to be made in the mail order bride industry.
+There is a lot of money to be made in the mail-order bride industry.
 In Taiwan, mail-order brides are sourced primarily from Mainland China and Southeast Asia, especially Vietnam.
-The common age range for Vietnam women range from 20 to 28 years of age.
-On average, Taiwanese men spend USD $10,000 on this type of marriage; however, only USD $500 to USD $1,000 dollars will be received by the bride’s family and the remainder taken by marriage brokers of the groom and the bride.
-That is a damn high profit margin.
+The common age range for Vietnam women ranges from 20 to 28 years of age.
+On average, Taiwanese men spend US$10,000 on this type of marriage; however, only US$500 to US$1,000 dollars will be received by the bride’s family and the remainder taken by marriage brokers of the groom and the bride.
+That is a damn high-profit margin.

 Text is available under the Creative Commons Attribution-ShareAlike License; additional terms may apply.
 Text is derived from Wikipedia.